Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 Foods especially rich in calcium

-, grapes, gooseberries, blackberries, beets, carrots, strawberries, cherries, cucumbers, oranges, peaches, pineapples, strawberries, dill, parsley, celery, onions, young turnip tops, green beans, peel of all fruits and vegetables, spinach, dandelion, bran, almonds, dairy products.
+, grapes, gooseberries, blackberries, beets, carrots, strawberries, cherries, cucumbers, oranges, peaches, pineapples, strawberries, dill, parsley, celery, onions, young turnip tops, green beans, skins of all fruits and vegetables, spinach, dandelion, bran, almonds, dairy products.

 Foods especially rich in phosphorus: pears, nuts of all kinds (including peanuts), rye, barley, lentils, soybeans, sprouted wheat, meat, mushrooms.